petergdoyle/dockerdemo/SETUP.md

 	$ vagrant ssh
     [vagrant@docker ~]$

 If everything installed correctly you should be able to verify things.
 If anything message shows up in red then we will have to figure out what went wrong.

 	$ /vagrant/verify.sh

-To check individual items you can run the following
+To check individual items you can run the following (if you are interested, as verify.sh will find any issues of something didn't get installed)

 	[vagrant@docker ~]$ docker version
     Client version: 1.7.1